chupig834/chupig834/README.md

-# 👋 Hi, I’m Jerry Chu
+# 👋 About Me

+My name is Jerry.
 I’m currently pursuing an **M.S. in Computer Science** at the University of Southern California.
 I specialize in **Software Engineering**, **Machine Learning**, and **AI Automation**.
 I’ve worked on impactful projects across industries:

-  - **Outdoor & Travel** Created "HikerHub", a backpakcing planning tools to optimize packing list and include a community portal for sharing routes and trips
+- **HikerHub**: Developed a backpacking planning tool that optimizes gear packing and includes a community portal for sharing hiking routes and trip experiences.

-  - **AI Emotional Test** - Built a real-time voice conversational AI to analyze user tone, emotion, and interests to deliver personalized insights
+- **Ecommerce Automation – Jadsy**:
+  - Built web scrapers and automated purchase tracking using JavaScript and n8n, cutting manual data entry by 80% and syncing real-time inventory via EasyStore API.
+  - Researched and prototyped chatbot integration to centralize customer messaging across Instagram, LINE, and Facebook.

-  - **Healthcare & Insurance**: Developed a state-by-state ACA rate-comparison tool that streamlines premium analysis and visualization.
+- **Healthcare & Insurance**: Created a state-by-state ACA rate comparison tool to streamline premium analysis and improve pricing transparency.

 I’m passionate about solving complex technical problems, collaborating with cross-functional teams, and continuously learning new technologies.
 Let’s connect for potential collaborations or networking!